 Viper Defender III Dartboard Wall Protector

 Viper is one of the leading dartboard manufacturers in the industry.
-Their wide selection of accessories have a reputation for both style and durability.
+Their wide selection of accessories has a reputation for both style and durability.
 Their latest backboard, the Defender III earned top marks in a variety of areas, including durability, style, and versatility.
+In addition to that, it is also one of the cheaper wall protectors, especially considering its top-shelf quality!

 This model will work for both 17.75 and 18-inch bristle boards.
 It offers a total of 8.2 square feet of protection.
-The surface of the backboard is covered in velvet, which is not only attractive, but it also helps to minimize signs of wear and tear.
-The board is easy to assemble and features a compression fit design that will not require any mounting hardware, bracing or tools.
+The surface of the backboard is covered in velvet, which is not only attractive but also helps to minimize signs of wear and tear.
+The board is easy to assemble and features a compression fit design that will not require any mounting hardware, bracing, or tools.
+Assembly takes a few minutes just to piece the different parts together.
+One thing I absolutely love about this protector is that it comes with an adjustment liner which helps you eliminate gaps if you’re dartboard is smaller than 18 inches.

 The backboard is made out of a thick foam that’s tough and protective.
-The six-piece design will take just a few minutes to assemble.
-Once assembled, you can slide your board right onto it and it will hug the sides of the board I stantly.
+Once assembled, you can slide your board right onto it and it will hug the sides of the board instantly.
 In terms of thickness, this model provides one-inch-thick protection all around the dartboard.
+This is almost enough to fully surround most dartboards out there.
+Thanks to its compression fit, it also provides additional stability to 18-inch dartboards.

 - Thick foam